Skip to main content

 The journey from a peptide binding at the cell surface to a metabolic outcome is a molecular relay involving second messengers, protein kinases, and precise changes in gene transcription.

 This cascade, from receptor binding to gene transcription, exemplifies the molecular logic of peptide signaling.
-The specificity of the initial peptide-receptor interaction ensures that only the correct cells respond, while the amplification inherent in the guarantees a robust and decisive cellular action from a minute initial signal.
+The specificity of the initial peptide-receptor interaction ensures that only the correct cells respond, while the amplification inherent in the second messenger system guarantees a robust and decisive cellular action from a minute initial signal.
 It is a system of extraordinary elegance and efficiency.

 The Metabolic Consequences of Pulsatile Signaling